 The choice between Oxford and AGSM (with a substantial scholarship) was not easy, more so since I had first hand experience of competing in the UK job market as a fresh undergraduate.

-Also since the scrapping of UK’s post-study work visa, Australia seemed to be a more employment friendly country (at least in theory).
+Also since the scrapping of UK’s post-study work visa, Australia seemed to be a more employment friendly country (at least in theory) (International student life in Australia: What to expect).

 But after careful consideration and extensive deliberation, I have decided to accept the offer from Oxford and will be matriculating in September 2016.